railken/laravel-application/README.md

 ## Usage

-- Create a new src package folder with `php artisan src:generate Example` at the root of your project.
+- Create a new src package folder with `php artisan railken:make:src Example` at the root of your project.

 ### Return view